 - Traditional Chinese Medicine: Over 3,000 years, traditional Chinese medicine (TCM) has formed a unique system for diagnosing and treating disease as well as cultivating life-long health.
 A combination of classroom sessions and hands-on TCM practica provides a lens through which students can better understand the Chinese cultural context in which today's public health policy is implemented.
 This course introduces basic TCM theories, useful daily diagnostics, and treatment methods including acupressure, Chinese herbs, dietary adjustments, cupping, reflexology, acupuncture, and exercises such as tai chi.

 - Exploring Community & Culture in a Global Context: Through a creative asynchronous online format, this course facilitates active engagement with your host community, exploration of cultural identity and examination of diversity in the context of political, economic and sociocultural structures.
-Students cover topics such as intercultural communication skills, intercultural learning theories, tools for intercultural analysis and the development of personal strategies for engaging with differences of any kind following the study abroad experience.
-This course is ideal for students seeking transferable skills and specific competencies for success in the global marketplace.
-Depending on your chosen IFSA program, this course may be taken as a part of or in addition to your full credit load.
+Students develop personal strategies for engaging with differences of any kind following the study abroad experience, making it an ideal course for those seeking transferable skills and competencies for success in the global marketingplace.
 Home institution approval is required for enrollment.